 Laura M. Brank, the head of Dechert’s Russia Practice, has been acting for domestic and multinational clients on matters throughout Russia and the FSU since 1995, supervising major local and cross-border M&A, joint venture, and syndicated, corporate, private equity and project finance transactions, and providing general and corporate/commercial advice to her clients on a wide range of matters.

 Ms. Brank has been ranked by The Legal 500 EMEA and Chambers Global since 2007.
+In Chambers Global, 2017, Ms. Brank is noted for her corporate/M&A work in Russia and for her "pragmatic, business-oriented and astute advice."
 In 2016, she is noted by The Legal 500 EMEA for her work in Russia in the categories of corporate/M&A, dispute resolution, energy & natural resources and TMT, among other categories, and by Chambers Global for corporate/M&A in Russia.
 Ms. Brank is listed by The Legal 500 EMEA, 2015 as a leading lawyer in Russia for corporate/M&A and TMT, among other categories, and by Chambers Global, 2015 for corporate/M&A and banking and finance in Russia.
 Chambers Global, 2012 highlighted that she is “quick and pragmatic, skillful at negotiating positions and good at proposing excellent solutions,” with the 2013 edition noting that she “has established herself as one of the best-known corporate lawyers in the market.”
 According to The Legal 500 EMEA, Ms. Brank is a “great professional” (2014) and “excellent lawyer and deal manager, [who] has trained a reliable team of associates which clients trust (2012).”